-Compensation expense driven by changes in the fair value of liabilities relating to our U.S. share-based compensation plans have been reclassified from our Wealth Management segment to Corporate Support.
+Effective Q4 2021, gains (losses) on economic hedges of our U.S. share-based compensation plans, which are reflected in revenue, and related variability in share-based compensation expense driven by changes in the fair value of liabilities relating to our U.S. share-based compensation plans have been reclassified from our Wealth Management segment to Corporate Support.
 Comparative amounts have been reclassified to conform with this presentation.

 Average amounts are calculated using methods intended to approximate the average of the daily balances for the period.
-This includes average common equity used in

-(2) the calculation of ROE.
+This includes average common equity used in the calculation of ROE.
 For further details, refer to the Key performance and non-GAAP measures section.

 See Glossary for composition of this measure.

-(4) LCR is the average for the three months ended for each respective period and is calculated in accordance with the Office of the Superintendent of Financial Institutions' (OSFI) Liquidity Adequacy Requirements (LAR) guidance.
+LCR is the average for the three months ended for each respective period and is calculated in accordance with the Office of the Superintendent of Financial Institutions' (OSFI) Liquidity Adequacy Requirements (LAR) guidance.
 For further details, refer to the Liquidity and funding risk section.

 Beginning in Q1 2021, OSFI requires Canadian Domestic Systemically Important Banks (D-SIBs) to disclose the NSFR on a prospective basis.
 The NSFR is calculated in accordance with OSFI's Liquidity Adequacy Requirements (LAR) guideline.
 For further details, refer to the Liquidity and funding risk section.

-Capital ratios are calculated using OSFI's Capital Adequacy Requirements (CAR) guideline and the Leverage ratio is calculated using OSFI's Leverage Requirements (LR)
+Capital ratios are calculated using OSFI's Capital Adequacy Requirements (CAR) guideline and the Leverage ratio is calculated using OSFI's Leverage Requirements (LR) guideline.

-(6) guideline.
 Represents year-end spot balances.

 AUA includes \$15 billion and \$3 billion (2020 - \$16 billion and \$7 billion) of securitized residential mortgages and credit card loans, respectively.

 Based on TSX closing market price at period-end.

-Average amounts are calculated using month-end spot rates for the period.
-(8) (9)
+Average arounts are calculated using month-end spot rates for the period.
+(6)